Orlando City vs. Houston Dynamo: Final Score 4-0 as Tired Legs and Too Much Speed Dooms Lions

 The Dynamo were able to take advantage early, as they earned a corner kick in the first three minutes and were inside the 18 with the ball three times in that same time frame but were unable to test the MLS Player of the Month for April, Joe Bendik.
-Unfortunately, that wouldn’t last.
+Unfortunately, that didn’t last.

 Toia gave away a bad foul on his own end line on the outside, right of the box early.
 Houston hit the ensuing free kick well, but fortunately Aja cleared it away.
-The ball was immediately fed back into the middle of the field, and Houston's Mauro Manotas hit a scary ball just wide of the post.
+The ball was immediately fed back into the middle of the field, and Houston’s Manotas hit a scary ball just wide of the post.
 With the pressure never ceasing, the ball was turned over by the Lions again and Houston broke away to earn a penalty kick on a Johnson foul.
 Manotas took the shot and hit the ball wide left as Bendik was diving the opposite way, giving the Lions a momentary reprieve.

 Orlando needed a break and Manotas’ miss seemed the perfect opportunity for Orlando City to take a deep breath and try to work back into the game.
-But it wasn't happening for the Lions as they could never really find possession of the ball — Houston was beating them to everything and continued to dominate the game.
-This proved costly in the 23rd minute, as Alberth Elis beat Donny Toia wide and fired a shot on goal that beat Joe Bendik inside the near post on a shot that perhaps the keeper should have stopped.
+But it wasn’t happening for the Lions as they could never really find possession of the ball — Houston was beating them to everything and continued to dominate the game.
+This proved costly in the 23rd minute, as Elis beat Toia wide and fired a shot on goal that beat Bendik inside the near post on a shot that perhaps the keeper should have stopped.

 Orlando City has three losses on the season and all of them came after conceding the first goal.
 So Elis’ strike was a bad omen.

-The best threatening moment of the first half for Orlando City finally came in the 29th minute on a nice build-up, but a turnover from Scott Sutter in Houston’s 18-yard box resulted in a fast break for the opposition.
-Houston pushed and managed a shot but Orlando's Tommy Redding prevailed and the counter was squashed as the ball sailed over the goal post.
+The best threatening moment of the first half for Orlando City finally came in the 29th minute on a nice build-up, but a turnover from Sutter in Houston’s 18-yard box resulted in a fast break for the opposition.
+Houston pushed and managed a shot but Orlando’s Redding prevailed and the counter was squashed as the ball sailed over the goal post.